-Locate the sensor tee where an active sample of cooling tower water is available and where the sensor can easily be removed for cleaning.
-It must be situated so that the tee is always full and the sensor is never subjected to a drop in water level resulting in dryness.
+Locate the electrodes where an active sample of cooling tower water is available and where the electrodes can easily be removed for cleaning.
+They must be situated so that the tee is always full and the electrodes are never subjected to a drop in water level resulting in dryness.
 Refer to Figure 1 for typical installation.